-During the year the Board appointed independent remuneration adviser Guerdon Associates to assist with a review of the Group's short-term and long-term incentive programs and benchmarking our remuneration to a defined comparator group (page 24).
+During the year the Board appointed independent remuneration adviser, Guerdon Associates, to assist with a review of the Group's Short-Term and Long-Term incentive programs and benchmarking our remuneration to a defined comparator group (page 24).

-In benchmarking executive remuneration the Board identified some anomalies for our executives in relation to market median levels and incentive structures arising from success in growing relative company value, the improved ability of executives to manage increased complexity that this brings, and the potential impact they have on company results.
+In benchmarking executive remuneration the Board identified some anomalies for our Executives in relation to market median levels and incentive structures arising from success in growing relative company value, the improved ability of executives to manage increased complexity that this brings, and the potential impact they have on company results.
 The Board has decided to adjust remuneration to address these and importantly to reflect the geographic expansion and increased complexity of the business.
 The following key changes have been made for the upcoming year:

 - The Managing Director/Chief Executive Officer's remuneration increased to be at least in line with the benchmark median of the defined comparator group.
-Total Fixed Remuneration (TFR) has been increased by 10% to \$800,000, maximum short-term incentive has been increased to 80% (from 60%) and maximum long-term incentive has been increased to 100% (from 80%).
+TFR has been increased by 10% to \$800,000, maximum Short-Term Incentive has been increased to 80% (from 60%) and maximum Long-Term Incentive has been increased to 100% (from 80%).
 As explained in the 2013 report, over the longer term we plan to move the Managing Director/Chief Executive Officer's total remuneration closer to the 75th percentile reflecting growth of the business in line with our business strategy and with that the added complexity of managing the business.
 We will continue to progressively address this with the goal of the Managing Director/Chief Executive Officer being positioned over time around the 75th percentile of benchmarked companies.
 We will again seek shareholder approval at the upcoming AGM for the Managing Director/Chief Executive Officer's LTI Grant for the coming year. - The Deputy Chief Executive Officer/Chief Financial Officer's remuneration arrangements were varied to align with the benchmarking and increased responsibility.
-Total Fixed Remuneration (TFR) was increased by 7% to \$505,000, maximum shortterm incentive remained at 60% and maximum long-term incentive was increased to 50% (from 40%). - TFR for other executives was increased between 10% and 14% to more closely align with the benchmarking and increased complexity.
-Maximum short-term incentive for the Group Manager Australian Residents Health Insurance has been increased to 60% (from 50%), and for the Chief Executive Officer New Zealand, Chief Information Officer and Group Manager Benefits and Provider Relations increased to 50% (from 40%).
-Maximum long-term incentive has been increased to 40% (from 25%) for the Chief Information Officer and Group Manager Benefits and Provider Relations.
+TFR was increased by 7% to \$505,000, maximum Short-Term Incentive remained at 60% and maximum Long-Term Incentive was increased to 50% (from 40%). - TFR for other executives was increased between 10% and 14% to more closely align with the benchmarking and increased complexity.
+Maximum Short-Term Incentive for the Group Manager Australian Residents Health Insurance has been increased to 60% (from 50%), and for the Chief Executive Officer New Zealand, Chief Information Officer and Group Manager Benefits and Provider Relations increased to 50% (from 40%).
+Maximum Long-Term Incentive has been increased to 40% (from 25%) for the Chief Information Officer and Group Manager Benefits and Provider Relations. - Executive STI terms and conditions effective from the STI period commencing 1 July 2014 have been amended as follows: - To increase the amount of any STI award required to be in the form of shares from 30% to 50%, with dividends accruing to the Executive during the deferral period. - To move from the current requirement that the share component of the STI be deferred for one year to a deferral period of two years, with half of the deferred shares vesting after one year and the second half vesting after two years. - To introduce a real risk of forfeiture during the deferral period.